 7. Diversity: Clover fixes nitrogen (natural fertilizer) and fills gaps in lawns.
 Dandelions are excellent aerators and are soon overwhelmed by the healthy, taller turf they pioneered.

-8. Letting go: Trees and shrubs are, in most cases, able to take care of themselves, especially in a well-managed toxin free landscape.
+8. Letting go: Trees and shrubs are, in most cases, able to take care of themselves, especially in a well-managed toxic-free landscape.
 Before resorting to sprays, determine and fix the cause and avoid continual treatment of symptoms.
 If you must spray, use naturally derived substances, but keep in mind, they will probably kill beneficial insects as well as your target pest.
 Organic sprays should be applied early or late in the day to avoid contact with pollinators.
 Note: PEP does not support the use of tick sprays.
 They are toxic to you and your family, kill beneficial insects, pollute water and the environment.
 They create a false sense of security as they cannot possibly kill all the ticks in a yard, and the ticks come right back.
 Even the organic ones are harmful to beneficial insects.
 Instead, protect yourself and your children with frequently applied personal repellents, just like sunscreen, and do a body check daily.

 9. Participation: A healthy, pest resistant lawn, like a healthy body, is a process.
 With consistent inputs of intelligence, rather than products, you will produce a balanced ecosystem that is resilient and resistant to environmental stresses.
 It is interesting and rewarding.